 After all the steps, what’s left to do is to maintain the garden.
 All the steps and hard work will be put to waste if proper maintenance isn’t supported.
 It is a major step to achieving success.

 At least once a week, water the garden to give it a good soaking.
+You can do so with long expandable hoses from BestOfMachinery.com.
 However, the need to frequently add water during hot seasons is advisable.
 Cut the weeds down to help maintain the moisture of the garden.